vedph/cadmus_core/Doc/core.md

 The item and part types are DTO interfaces and classes, essentially used to represent and transfer data between system layers, whatever the underlying data store.
 They correspond to database entities, at a higher abstraction level.

 All the **IDs** for these blocks are client-side generated GUIDs, modeled as strings in the generic entities objects which represent the data at a higher abstraction level.
+These ID strings are in the conventional "dashed" format, which makes them slightly more readable, e.g. `965200f3-523a-42aa-99b1-f5cd26354e9d`.

 #### A.3.1.
 Items